FruitbatM/airmed-doc-app/README.md

 ### Visitor Stories

-1. As a site visitor, I would like to gain an understanding of the website's purpose from the landing page.
+1. As a site visitor, I would like to gain an understanding of the website's purpose from the home page.
 2. As a site visitor, I would like to easily navigate through the site on all devices and find what I am looking for with an ease.
 3. As a site visitor, I would like to see clinic's location and address on the map.